-- (i) In the event of an Alert III, or IV, SFD will proceed with mutual aid to the Airport in accordance with current SFD SOF for ARFF response and provide additional support and command until the emergency is over. - (ii) Will be in contact will all mutual aid and responsible for AOA safety while on the movement areas. - (iii) Will provide support to the primary ARFF vehicle. - (iv) Will have total communications capability with all mutual aid and Airport radios. - (v) Will become Incident Command upon request from ARFF under Alert III and upon arrival under Alert IV.
+- (i) In the event of an Alert III, SFD will proceed with mutual aid to the Airport in accordance with current SFD SOP for ARFF response and provide additional support and command until the emergency is over. - (ii) Will be in contact will all mutual aid and responsible for AOA safety while on the movement areas. - (iii) Will provide support to the primary ARFF vehicle. - (iv) Will have total communications capability with all mutual aid and Airport radios. - (v) Will become Incident Command upon request from ARFF under Alert III.